fivetran/hvr-connectors/databricks/README.md

 Note that the pathname specified by HVR_DBRK_EXTERNAL_LOC may contain {hvr_tbl_name} and, if it does, the script will perform the substitution.
 For example:
        /Name=HVR_DBRK_EXTERNAL_LOC /Value="/mnt/delta/{hvr_tbl_name}"

+If there are ColumnProperties actions tied to a Context, and that Context is used with the refresh, the "-c" Context should be passed to the connector using the "-c" option.

+## Sliced Refresh
+If the environment variable HVR_DBRK_SLICE_REFRESH_ID is set on a refresh, the connector will use locking and control functionality to ensure that the target table is truncated or created only at the beginning, and that only one slice job at a time accesses the target table.
+This logic is in conjunction with the hvrslicedrefresh.py script.

 ## Table Properties
 By default the connector will set the following properties on the table when it is refreshed: